larsupb/LoRA-Merger-ComfyUI/README.md

 - `LoRAStack`: Dictionary mapping LoRA names to their patch dictionaries

 #### PM LoRA Stacker (Directory)
-Load all LoRAs from a directory automatically.
+Load all LoRAs from a directory automatically with unified strength control.

 ![pm-stack_drom_dir.png](assets/pm-stack_drom_dir.png)

 **Parameters:**
+- `model`: The diffusion model the LoRAs will be applied to
 - `directory`: Path to folder containing LoRA files
+- `strength_model`: General model strength applied to all LoRAs (default: 1.0, range: -10.0 to 10.0)
+- `strength_clip`: General CLIP strength applied to all LoRAs (default: 1.0, range: -10.0 to 10.0)
-- `layer_filter`: Preset filters ("full", "attn-only", "attn-mlp", "mlp-only", "dit-attn", "dit-mlp") or custom
+- `layer_filter`: Preset filters ("full", "attn-only", "attn-mlp") or custom
-- `sort_by`: "alphabetical" or "modification_time"
+- `sort_by`: "name", "name descending", "date", or "date descending"
-- `limit`: Limit number of LoRAs to load (default: 0 for all)
+- `limit`: Limit number of LoRAs to load (default: -1 for all)

+**Features:**
+- **Unified strength control**: Set model and CLIP strength once for all LoRAs in directory
+- **Automatic loading**: No need to manually connect multiple LoRA loaders
+- **Flexible sorting**: Order by filename or modification date, ascending or descending
+- **Layer filtering**: Apply filters during loading for selective merging

+**Outputs:**
+- `LoRAStack`: Dictionary mapping LoRA names to their patch dictionaries
+- `LoRAWeights`: Strength values for each LoRA
+- `LoRARawDict`: Raw LoRA state dictionaries for CLIP weights

 #### PM LoRA Stack Decompose